This flash fiction piece took out the inaugural Punk Out: Wattpunk Contests and Prompt challenge.

 “There’s a satellite phone in my quarters,” said Owen Browne, the fear was detectable in his voice.

-Browne, the facility’s operations engineer, followed.
-“Hopefully, they haven’t been attacked as well.”
+Browne, the facility’s operations engineer, yelled, “Hopefully, the other platforms haven’t been attacked as well.”

 Dickson reached out and grabbed Ambrisian by the shoulder, pulling the strange scientist closer.
 “Now, I want you to explain to me what these things are.”

 A few hours earlier, the helicopter pilot, heading back from the Kipper Oil Platform, noticed something strange in the water below him.
 Upon closer inspection, he saw a man floating helplessly in the frigid Bass Straight waters.
 The pilot immediately radioed for a rescue team to be dispatched to the area.
 The rescue party arrived quickly and managed to pull the man from the water.
 He was shivering uncontrollably and barely conscious.
 They wrapped him in blankets and brought him back to the drilling platform.

 When the man regained some level of consciousness, he was questioned about how he had ended up in the water.
 All he could manage to say was a series of incoherent phrases and verbiage that made no sense to the rescue team.
 Despite their efforts to get some information out of him, the man revealed a tranche of information that was mostly gibberish.

 The man sounded insane, yet appeared resoundingly focused.

 Wearing a filthy white blouse under a brocade vest, Ambrisian looked up at Dickson and said with an outlandish accent, “That’s not important.
 What is important is that they are spawning in a nest somewhere out there.
 Their gestation period is brief.
 Their metabolism is fast.
 Their learning curve is quick.
 We have to destroy the nest.”

 “Where is this nest?” asked Browne.